samphoerna/samphoerna.github.io/_pages/teaching.md

 nav_order: 3
 ---

-#### National Cyber and Crypto Institute
+#### Teaching Experience
-Led and designed tutorials, marked assignments, demonstrated lab sessions for the undergraduate and graduate courses:
+as a freelancer Led and designed tutorials, marked assignments, demonstrated lab sessions for the undergraduate and graduate courses:

 ## 2025